gcapes/swc-pr-tutorial/reference.md

 SSH
 :   The Secure Shell [protocol](#protocol) used for secure communication between computers.

-timestamp
-:   A record of when a particular event occurred.

 version control
 :   A tool for managing changes to a set of files.
     Each set of changes creates a new [commit](#commit) of the files;